Microflash/remarkability/packages/documentation/docs/example.md

   <figcaption>A small image</figcaption>
 </figure> -->

-**Tables** are supported with styles for cells, rows, head, body, and foot.
+**Tables** are also supported with styles for cells, rows, head, body, and foot.

 | Song                        | Published |           Artist |
 | --------------------------- | :-------: | ---------------: |